 “Soon, Cox will be able to send hundreds, if not thousands of bills to a customer at speeds other providers can only dream of delivering,” Vice President Brad Fleece said.
-“It’ll be like stepping into the future and getting all your bills for the next decade at one time.”
+“With Gigabill, it’ll be like stepping into the future and getting all your bills for the next decade at one time.”

-Although New Orleans typically is not a market where major companies test new technology, Fleece thinks the city is a perfect fit for tripled billing speeds.
+Although New Orleans typically is not a market where major companies test new technology or services, Fleece thinks the city is a perfect fit for tripled billing speeds.

 “When it comes to billing in most cities we can only send maybe a few bills per month and really have to rely on fine, barely legible print to get more out of customers.
 But in New Orleans, where 70 percent of the adult population reads below an 8th-grade level and functional illiteracy stands at 44 percent, the opportunities are endless,” Fleece stated.